Orange-OpenSource/hurl/docs/request.md

 GET https://example.org
 # An options section, each option is optional and applied only to this request...
 [Options]
+cacert: /etc/cert.pem   # a custom certificate file
+compressed: true        # request a compressed response
 insecure: true          # allows insecure SSL connections and transfers
-cacert: /etc/cert.pem   # a custom certificate file
 location: true          # follow redirection for this request
 max-redirs: 10          # maximum number of redirections
 verbose: true           # allow verbose output